Aaron Judge of the Yankees drops a routine fly ball hit...

 Now, heading into a long winter, it’s all about how Judge killed the Yankees in the 7-6 loss to the Dodgers that ended their season before a shocked crowd of 49,263 at the Stadium.

-“Just didn’t make the play,” Judge said afterward.
+“Just didn’t make the play,” he said.

-Also, Judge’s error -- his first all year -- wasn’t fatal for the Yankees.
+Also, Judge’s error — his first all year — wasn’t fatal for the Yankees.
 Unlike Buckner, the game didn’t end on his mistake.
-But the bizarre nature of his blunder, akin to a thunderbolt out of a cloudless blue sky, greatly magnified its significance in the Yankees’ unraveling.
-Coming after the Dodgers’ first hit against the masterful Gerrit Cole -- a leadoff single by Enrique Hernandez -- Judge’s glitch breathed life into L.A.’s stirring comeback hopes, but it was still the bottom of the order having to contend with the reigning Cy Young winner.
+But the bizarre nature of Judge’s blunder, akin to a thunderbolt out of a cloudless blue sky, greatly magnified its significance in the Yankees’ unraveling.

-At that time, the Yankees still led, 5-0, and their previously misfiring home-run machine was fully activated, as Judge, Jazz Chisholm and Giancarlo Stanton each had gone deep.
+At that time, the Yankees still had a 5-0 lead and their previously misfiring home run machine had been fully activated, as Judge, Jazz Chisholm Jr. and Giancarlo Stanton had gone deep.
 But the Judge clank was such an outlier, it created an uneasy feeling at the Stadium.
-And as we know, the Yankees’ troubles only snowballed from there, followed by Anthony Volpe’s spiked throw to third for the second error, then Cole teaming up with Anthony Rizzo for the collective brain freeze that gifted Mookie Betts an RBI infield single.
+And as we know, the Yankees’ troubles snowballed from there.

-“That comes back to me, I gotta make that play,” Judge said.
+“That comes back to me.
+I gotta make that play,” Judge said.
 “That line drive coming in, I misplay that, then the other two happen.
-If that doesn’t happen it could be a completely different story.”
+If that doesn’t happen, it could be a completely different story.”

 Before reaching the World Series, Judge had batted .193 (16-for-83) in 22 ALCS games with 33 strikeouts and a .715 OPS.
 Overall, his 32.8% strikeout rate is the highest of any player with a minimum of 210 plate appearances in the postseason.
-This October, Judge hit .083 (1-for-12) with runners in scoring position, and twice teams even intentionally walked Juan Soto to pitch to him.
+This October, Judge hit .083 (1-for-12) with runners in scoring position, and twice teams intentionally walked Juan Soto to pitch to him.

 In the ALCS, when the Guardians loaded the bases in front of him, Judge responded with a sacrifice fly.
 Last Friday in L.A., Judge popped to short, stranding the go-ahead run at second base in the ninth inning of Game 1, which the Yankees lost, 6-3, in 10 innings.

 “Falling short in the World Series will stick with me until I die,” Judge said.
-“Just like every other loss, those things don’t go away, they’re battle scars along the way.
-Hopefully when my career is over we have a lot of battle scars but also a lot of victories along the way.”
+“Just like every other loss, those things don’t go away.
+They’re battle scars along the way.
+Hopefully, when my career is over, we have a lot of battle scars but also a lot of victories along the way.”

 SUBSCRIBE